jsgoupil/quickbooks-sync/README.md

 The requests and responses that support an iterator implements `QbIteratorRequest` and `QbIteratorResponse`.

+### Step 5.
+Create a VersionValidator ###
+QuickBooks supports multiple versions.
+However, this package supports only version 13.0 and above.
+In order to validate a request, you must provide a `IVersionValidator`.
+The reason this package cannot validate the version is because of the nature of the WebConnector: it takes 2 calls from the WebConnector to validate the version then warn the user.

+1. The first call sends a version to your server.
+You can validate the version and must save the ticket for reference in the second call.
+2. The second call, you need to tell the WebConnector the version was wrong based on the ticket saved in step 1.

+Since this is done with two requests, the first request must persist that the version is wrong based on the ticket.
+With `IsValidTicket`, simply check if the ticket has been saved in your database (as invalid).
+If you find the ticket in your database, you can safely remove it from it as this method will not be called again with the same ticket.

 ### Step X ###
 You can register other steps such as `UpdateCustomer`, `InvoiceQuery`, etc. Just make your own!